 If there are a substantial number of projects and this requirement would be unreasonably burdensome, the permittee may, as an option, submit a comprehensive report providing all of the information required in the notification condition (Item 2.b.) above for each project.
 The report shall include a description of the emergency and the potential for loss of life or property, maps to the project location, maps or drawings showing the areal and lineal extent of the project, quantities of material used, and pre- and post-construction photographs.
-If the project was conducted in an area known to harbor Federally listed or proposed endangered species or designated or proposed critical habitat, the permittee must include a list of measures taken to minimize harm to the species and/or habitat and provide a copy of the report to the FWS and/or the NMFS, as appropriate.
+If the project was conducted in an area known to harbor Federally listed or proposed endangered species or designated or proposed critical habitat, the permittee must include a list of measures taken to minimize harm to the species and/or habitat and provide a copy of the report to the

+FWS and/or the NMFS, as appropriate.
 If mitigation was determined to be appropriate for a specific project or group of projects, a mitigation proposal must be submitted to this office for review and approval.
 We will forward the report to the appropriate agencies for their review and comment.

-27. Removal of Temporary Fills: Temporary fills shall be removed in their entirety and the affected areas returned to their pre-existing elevations and revegetated with appropriate native riparian or wetland vegetation common to the area.
+- Note: As one of the conditions of the Water Quality Certification for this RGP, the permittee shall directly provide the EPA Region 9, the SWRCB and the appropriate RWQCB a copy of the Post-Activity Report. - 27.
+Removal of Temporary Fills: Temporary fills shall be removed in their entirety and the affected areas returned to their pre-existing elevations and revegetated with appropriate native riparian or wetland vegetation common to the area.
 If an area impacted by such a temporary fill is considered likely to naturally re-establish native riparian or wetland vegetation to a level similar to pre-project or pre-event conditions within two years, the permittee will not be required to do so.